FoxNerdSaysMoo/MatricalEncryption/README.md

 ## Basics
 The matrix encryption function by utilizing matrix division as a trapdoor function ('matrix division' refers to multiplying by inverse).

+Using a determinant-free global variable (or just in standard encryption), the maximum amount of repetitions for a brute-force attack is 256^(n*n) where n is the matrix size.

 ## Example scenario

 Allow there to be 2 users: Alice and Bob.
 Let's assign Alice as the client.